-- On many devices the supported number of collated copies will be limited by the number of physical output bins on the device, and may be different from the number of uncollated copies which can be supported. - Note: The effect of this attribute on jobs with multiple documents is controlled by the "multiple-documenthandling" job attribute (section 4.2.4) and the relationship of this attribute and the other attributes that control document processing is described in section 15.3. - 2969 4.2.6 finishings (1setOf type2 enum) - This attribute identifies the finishing operations that the Printer uses for each copy of each printed document in the Job.
-For Jobs with multiple documents, the "multiple-document-handling" attribute determines what constitutes a "copy" for purposes of finishing. - 2973 Standard enum values are:
+- This attribute specifies the number of copies to be printed.
+2906 - On many devices the supported number of collated copies will be limited by the number of physical output 2907 bins on the device, and may be different from the number of uncollated copies which can be supported.
+2908 - Note: The effect of this attribute on jobs with multiple documents is controlled by the "multiple-document-2909 handling" job attribute (section 4.2.4) and the relationship of this attribute and the other attributes that 2910 control document processing is described in section 15.3.
+2911

+4.2.6 finishings (1setOf type2 enum)

+This attribute identifies the finishing operations that the Printer uses for each copy of each printed 2913 document in the Job.
+For Jobs with multiple documents, the "multiple-document-handling" attribute 2914 determines what constitutes a "copy" for purposes of finishing.
+2915